blackferncreations/germankeycut/positioning.md

 An interface becomes relevant where it materially affects how the offer is interpreted, evaluated, recommended, delivered or carried forward.

-This allows GermanKeyCut to work holistically without placing every organizational function automatically within scope.
+This allows structural positioning to extend across relevant interfaces without placing every organizational function automatically within scope.

 The boundary is **market consequence**.